rajeshnaroth/choreojs/README.md

 * [Choreojs Git](https://github.com/rajeshnaroth/choreo.git)

 ## How to run the examples in the package
-Choreo is ES6 only.
+Choreo is written in ES6 but is published in both ES5 & ES6.
 You will need to use babel to help with the new 'import' syntax in ES6.
 To run the examples here do:

     git clone https://github.com/rajeshnaroth/choreo.git
     cd choreo
     npm install
+    npm test
-    npm run example1
+    npm run examples